gaelso/NEPAL-TREES-2023/README.md

 - `R/AD-CEO-disagreements.R`
   - Finds plot IDs for samples where 3 interpreters found different values for at least one variable.
   - For disagreement plots, detects all column names were the disagreements occur.
+  - USER NEEDS TO ENTER THE DATE OF FILE DOWNLOAD IN `user_input`

+- `R/AD-CEO-SIG-v4-updated-script.R`
+  - input the results of the disagreements script.
+  - Harmonize the data and output final dataset.
+  - Output confusion matrices.
+  - Output `changeQA` issues.